-Strategic priority 1: Improve our performance to achieve the Professional Standards Authority's Standards of Good Regulation

-After the last Professional Standards Authority review, HCPC launched the Fitness to Practise Improvement plan, which identified key aspects of FtP to develop and improve.
+Strategic priority 1: Improve our performance to achieve the Professional Standards Authority's Standards of Good Regulation on the PSA website.
+Following the review, HCPC launched the Fitness to Practise Improvement plan, which identified key aspects of FtP to develop and improve.
 Activities in this initial phase were completed at the beginning of 2019 and monitoring and embedding the changes was a key focus for 2019-20.